Advanced architecture

-What multi-agent operations should improve
+What good multi-agent architecture should improve

-• Better task routing and ownership clarity
+• Cleaner routing and ownership visibility

 01

-Different jobs need different roles
+Different jobs genuinely need different roles

 02